 Gradually train your child by leaving for an extended time.
 Be away from them for five to ten minutes initially.
-Then, increase this time day by day until the time when he/she loses the fear of being without you
+Then, increase this time day by day until the time when he/she loses the fear of being without you.

 4. Control Your Emotions Upon Meeting

 Separation anxiety is a normal stage of development.
 Although it might be frustrating initially, your efforts are sure to pay off and help you raise a confident child in the long run.
-In case none of the above solutions seem to be helping or your child displays severe symptoms such as aggression, age-inappropriate tantrums, or persistent refusal to go to school, consult an expert.
+In case none of the above solutions seems to be helping or your child displays severe symptoms such as aggression, age-inappropriate tantrums, or persistent refusal to go to school, consult an expert.